PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 **Note:** Ensure that Node.js and npm are installed on your system follow instructions on the official [Node.js](https://nodejs.org/en/download/) download site.

-## EnStrap.int Test Data and Format
+## EnStrap.int Test Data and File Format Requirements

 When EnStrap.int is launched, the data for testing the app can be accessed via [Test Data Folder on GitHub](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/tree/main/TestData).
 The tool supports files in .csv and .txt formats only.
 The data must include at least one *expression file* and its corresponding *annotation file*.